marttiphpbb/phpbb-ext-usernameoremailpasswordreset/README.md

 You can install this on the latest release of phpBB 3.2 by following the steps below:

-* Create `marttiphpbb/emailonlypasswordreset` in the `ext` directory.
+* Create `marttiphpbb/usernameoremailpasswordreset` in the `ext` directory.
-* Download and unpack the repository into `ext/marttiphpbb/emailonlypasswordreset`
+* Download and unpack the repository into `ext/marttiphpbb/usernameoremailpasswordreset`
-* Enable `Email Only Password Reset` in the ACP at `Customise -> Manage extensions`.
+* Enable `Username Or Email Password Reset` in the ACP at `Customise -> Manage extensions`.

 ## Uninstall

-* Disable `Email Only Password Reset` in the ACP at `Customise -> Extension Management -> Extensions`.
+* Disable `Username Or Email Password Reset` in the ACP at `Customise -> Extension Management -> Extensions`.
 * To permanently uninstall, click `Delete Data`.
-Optionally delete the `/ext/marttiphpbb/emailonlypasswordreset` directory.
+Optionally delete the `/ext/marttiphpbb/usernameoremailpasswordreset` directory.

 ## Support

-* Report bugs and other issues to the [Issue Tracker](https://github.com/marttiphpbb/phpbb-ext-emailonlypasswordreset/issues).
+* Report bugs and other issues to the [Issue Tracker](https://github.com/marttiphpbb/phpbb-ext-usernameoremailpasswordreset/issues).

 ## License